nicoespeon/understandlegacycode.com/content/blog/key-points-of-kill-it-with-fire/index.md

 title: >-
   The key points of Kill It with Fire
 date: 2023-12-19
 description: "Let's rewrite the whole thing on a modern stack!
 Or should we?
-Marianne Belotti offers a lot of wisdom in her book.
+Marianne Bellotti offers a lot of wisdom in her book.
 Here are some examples…"
 image: /assets/kill-it-with-fire.jpg
 tags:
   - book review